BZoennchen/supercollider-book/chapters/preamble/heidegger.md

 > -- Martin Heidegger

 For Heidegger, art is not primarily "beautiful," but a way in which truth occurs.
 Truth here is not *adaequatio* but *unconcealment* (*aletheia*).

-For truth to hold in the work, it requires preservation: people who receive, interpret, and keep the work alive in their world.
-Art is thus never purely individual, but founds communities.
-Temples, cathedrals, or mosques exemplify this.
+For truth to hold in the work, it requires *preservation* (*Bewahrung*): a community that does not merely "receive" the work but holds its truth open, lets it go on founding a world.
+Art, in this strong sense, is never purely individual; great works found historical communities.
+Greek temples, medieval cathedrals, and (for Heidegger himself) Hölderlin's poetry exemplify this founding function.

 Bernard Stiegler connects with these ideas, but shifts them into the context of digital media.
 Like Heidegger, he sees art and technology as a *pharmakon*: both poison and remedy.
 Art can be manipulative (propaganda, kitsch), but it can also generate new forms of attention, resonance, and individuation.